-Half-English (Dad), half-Irish (Mum), I am an ex-teacher constantly seeking new places to travel to.
-At the start of 2018, my life was rubbish – I was unhappy in my job, involved in a toxic relationship, and struggling with poor health.
-Eventually I realised that life is too short to be that miserable and I underwent a radical detox: I left behind my old life, sold my possessions, and in June 2018 I set off round the world with an 18 KG wheelie suitcase and a heart and mind hungry for new places, people and adventures…
+Half-English/half-Irish, I am an ex-teacher and modern art/street art enthusiast constantly seeking new places to travel to.
+At the start of 2018, my life was rubbish – I was unhappy in my job, my relationship, and struggling with poor health after being diagnosed with Fibromyalgia, a chronic medical condition.
+Life felt like a daily battle until I had an epiphany.
+I underwent a radical detox, leaving behind my old life, selling my possessions.
+In June 2018 I set off round the world with a heart and mind hungry for new places, people and adventures…